open-mmlab/Amphion/preprocessors/Emilia/README.md

 - **2024/08/27**: *The Emilia dataset is now publicly available!* Discover the most extensive and diverse speech generation dataset with 101k hours of in-the-wild speech data now at [![hf](https://img.shields.io/badge/%F0%9F%A4%97%20HuggingFace-Dataset-yellow)](https://huggingface.co/datasets/amphion/Emilia-Dataset) and [OpenXLab](https://openxlab.org.cn/datasets/Amphion/Emilia)! 👑👑👑
 - **2024/07/08**: Our preprint [paper](https://arxiv.org/abs/2407.05361) is now available! 🔥🔥🔥
 - **2024/07/03**: We welcome everyone to check our [homepage](https://emilia-dataset.github.io/Emilia-Demo-Page/) for our brief introduction for Emilia dataset and our demos!
 - **2024/07/01**: We release of Emilia and Emilia-Pipe!
-We welcome everyone to explore it! 🎉🎉🎉
+We welcome everyone to explore it on our [GitHub](https://github.com/open-mmlab/Amphion/tree/main/preprocessors/Emilia)! 🎉🎉🎉

 ## Emilia Overview ⭐️
 The **Emilia** dataset is a comprehensive, multilingual dataset with the following features: